Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_array.md

 ## Creating arrays of random numbers

-Numpy also offers a function to quickly create arrays of random numbers - the functions to do this are held within a subpackage of numpy called [random](http://docs.scipy.org/doc/numpy-1.10.0/reference/routines.random.html).
+Numpy also offers a function to quickly create arrays of random numbers - the functions to do this are held within a sub-routine of numpy called [random](http://docs.scipy.org/doc/numpy-1.10.0/reference/routines.random.html).
 To create a *1-dimensional* array of random values:

 ```python
 rand=numpy.random.random(7)